YourAlly/A-Simple-Table-Calculator/README.md

 ### Calculating

-Select the size of the table to be used and fill them up
+Select the size of the table to be used and fill them up.

-Be warned that that the previous inputs will be gone after changing the size of the table
+Be warned that that the previous inputs will be gone after changing the size of the table.

 ### Adding new functions